awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-images.md

 ## Package group requirements<a name="package-group-requirements"></a>

- You can submit your package group for use on either AWS Marketplacebase Linux AMIs or AWS Marketplace base Windows Server AMIs\.
+ You can submit your package group for use on either AWS Marketplace base Linux AMIs or AWS Marketplace base Windows Server AMIs\.

- When you select the OS platform for your product, you will have the option to select multiple OSes and OS versions on which your package group will run\.
-Windows Server packages will not run on Linux OSes and vice versa, so if you want your product to support private images for both OS platforms, you will need to define at least two package groups\.
+ When you select the OS platform for your product, you will have the option to select multiple OSs and OS versions on which your package group will run\.
+Windows Server packages will not run on Linux OSs and vice versa, so if you want your product to support private images for both OS platforms, you will need to define at least two package groups\.
 When you define your package group, you upload the installation packages or scripts and AMMP will build and scan a test image for each OS you choose\.

  For your package group to successfully complete the build and scan process, you must adhere to these guidelines:
 +  The package group must have one of the packages or scripts marked as the installer\.
 For example, the installer may be a batch file or script that orchestrates the installation of the other packages and provides the required parameters for an unattended installation\.